brookshartsock/MSThesis/readme.txt

-# MSThesis
+MSThesis
-Collection of documented code used for my thesis.
+Collection of documented code used for my thesis: link doesn't exists yet...